-The Gap Apologizes For T-Shirts Showing Map Of China Without Disputed Territories
+The Gap Apologizes For Shirts Showing Map Of China Without Disputed Territories

 The Gap has apologized for selling T-shirts that depicted what it called an "erroneous" map of China, which showed only the country's mainland — without several disputed regions that Beijing regards as Chinese territories.
 The U.S. clothing retailer announced that the T-shirt has been "completely withdrawn from the Chinese market and completely destroyed."